Greece in the Eurovision Song Contest 2007: Eurovision 2007

-Eurovision 2007 was the Greek national final developed by ERT to select the Greek entry for the Eurovision Song Contest 2007.
+Eurovision 2007 was the Greek national final developed by ERT to select its entry for the Eurovision Song Contest 2007.
 The competition took place on 28 February 2007 at the Athinon Arena Music Hall in Athens, hosted by Fotis Sergoulopoulos and Maria Bakodimou and televised on ERT, ERT SAT as well as online via the ERT website ert.gr.
 According to the rules of the event, the songs were to be performed in English and the winner selected by a 50/50 combination of public televoting/SMS and a jury assembled by ERT.
 The jury consisted of Mimis Plessas, Dimitris Kontopoulos, Giorgos Andrikaki, Petros Kostopoulos, Eleonora Meleti, Johnny Kalimeris, Konstantis Spyropoulos, Rea Toutounzi, Barry Viniker and Antonis Karatzikos.
 ERT set aside a budget of €700,000 to pay for the participation, including the national final, a promotional tour and travel related to the contest.

 Competing entries

-Sarbel, Tamta and Christos Dantis were the three acts announced by ERT on 16 February 2007 as the participants in the national final.
+Sarbel, Tamta, and Christos Dantis were the three acts announced by ERT on 16 February 2007 as the participants in the national final.
 The announcement was made during a press conference held at the Central Athens Hotel.
 C:Real and Michalis Hatzigiannis were also mentioned as entrants who were considered, however, they were unable to meet the participation deadline, bringing the total number of participants to three.

 The competing songs were revealed on 7 February 2007 during a press conference held at the Athens Plaza Hotel that was broadcast on ERT SAT and Star News.
 ERT assigned composers to each entrant, who was then able to select a song of their choosing in conjunction with the broadcaster.
 Entrants were given the freedom to perform their selected song in a way of their choosing.
 Sarbel chose "Yassou Maria", with lyrics by Markus Sepehrmanesh and composed by Greek-Swedish composer team Alex Papaconstantinou and Marcus Englof, who had previously written music for 2005 winner Helena Paparizou.
 Sarbel described the song as "a whole new style within itself" because of its blend of pop, Latin, and Greek sounds.
 Tamta selected the ballad "With Love", composed by Eurovision veteran Nikos Terzis with lyrics by Posidonas Giannopoulos.
 The song included ethnic Balkan sounds in addition to the main melody and a part of the song was in Greek.
 Lastly, Dantis chose "No Madonna", a song composed by himself with lyrics by Natalia Germanou.
 Together in 2005, they also composed the winning Eurovision song for Greece "My Number One", performed by Paparizou.
 The song was rock-dance with an ethnic Greek twist.